FriendsOfTYPO3/form_legacy/Documentation/Configuration/Layout/LayoutWholeForm/Index.rst

   }

 As one can see, an (X)HTML kind of markup is used.
-Actually it is XML, with some extra tags like the :ts:`containerWrap`.
+Actually it is XML, with some extra tags like the :typoscript:`containerWrap`.